Commuter rail: Africa

-Currently there are not many examples of commuter rail in Africa.
+Currently, there are not many examples of commuter rail in Africa.
 Metrorail operates in the major cities of South Africa, and there are some commuter rail services in Algeria, Botswana, Kenya, Morocco, Egypt and Tunisia.

-In Algeria, SNTF operates commuter rail lines between the capital Algiers and its southern and eastern suburbs.
-They also serve to connect Algiers' main universities to each other.
+In Algeria, the Algiers suburban rail network serves the capital Algiers and its southern and eastern suburbs.
+It also connects Algiers' main universities.
 The Dar es Salaam commuter rail offers intracity services in Dar es Salaam, Tanzania.
 In Botswana, the (Botswana Railways) "BR Express" has a commuter train between Lobatse and Gaborone.

 Asia

 East Asia

-An E235 series train operating a through service on the JR East Yamanote Line, an example of high-density commuter rail in Japan.
+An CRH6 train operating a through service on the Beijing Suburban Railway Sub-Center line in China.

-In Japan, commuter rail systems have extensive network and frequent service and are heavily used.
+In Japan, commuter rail systems have extensive networks, frequent service, and high ridership.
 In many cases, Japanese commuter rail is operationally more like a typical metro system (frequent trains, an emphasis on standing passengers, short station spacings) than it is like commuter rail in other countries.
-Japanese commuter rail commonly interline with city center subway lines, with commuter rail trains continuing into the subway network, and then out onto different commuter rail systems on the other side of the city.
-Many Japanese commuter systems operate various stopping patterns to reduce the travel time to distant locations, often using station passing loops instead of dedicated express tracks.
-It is notable that the larger Japanese commuter rail systems are owned and operated by for-profit private railway companies, without public subsidy.
+Japanese commuter rail commonly interlines with city-center subway lines, with commuter trains continuing into the subway network and then out onto other commuter rail systems on the city's other side.
+Many Japanese commuter systems operate various stopping patterns to reduce travel time to distant destinations, often using station passing loops instead of dedicated express tracks.
+Notably, the larger Japanese commuter rail systems are owned and operated by for-profit private railway companies, without public subsidy.

 East Japan Railway Company operates a large suburban train network in Tokyo with various lines connecting the suburban areas to the city center.
 While the Yamanote Line, Keihin Tohoku Line, Chūō–Sōbu Line services arguably are more akin to rapid transit with frequent stops, simple stopping patterns (relative to other JR East lines) no branching services and largely serving the inner suburbs; other services along the Chūō Rapid Line, Sōbu Rapid Line/Yokosuka Line, Ueno–Tokyo Line, Shōnan–Shinjuku Line etc. are mid-distance services from suburban lines in the outer reaches of Greater Tokyo through operating into these lines to form a high frequency corridor though central Tokyo.

 Other commuter rail routes in Japan include: